 For a small screen and darkroom projectors having 100 lumens brightness will suit perfectly but if you are using a projector for a big screen or in a room where there are windows and doors due to which the room is not perfectly dark then you will have to choose projector having high brightness for good quality images.

 Projectors in the range of 2000-3000 lumens work perfectly for very large screens and can deliver better quality image even if the room is not dark enough but they are higher on the cost for a normal-sized screen and medium dark room getting a projector of the range 1000 -2000 lumens will suit perfectly and won’t be a burden on the pocket.

 Room Size and Throw Distance:

 An important point to keep in mind while choosing a home theatre projector is to look for the size of the room where the projector has to be placed and the throw distance and angle between the projector and the screen.

 On the product description, you can see the throw ratio of the projector and choose accordingly.
-For rooms that are small and cozy, the throw distance of the projector is small and in the large rooms you get a larger throw distance.
+For rooms that are small and cosy, the throw distance of the projector is small and in the large rooms, you get a larger throw distance.

 So while choosing a projector to see for this distance and then the throw distance of the projector and at which throw distance it will be able to project how much big of a screen.

 A classification of a projector on the basis of the throw distance and projection size is done as long throw and short throw projectors.
 So if you have a room that has a sitting arrangement of about 2 to 3 rows then you can go for long-throw projectors that can project a good size screen.

 But in places where the distance is less and you need a big projection too then the choice to go for is short throw projectors.